FIREARMS RIGHTS & CRIMES

 - other miscellaneous provisions

 There is a substantial body of law governing when a person violates federal or Colorado law by possessing a firearm, and minute intricacies make it complicated to determine whether you are eligible to exercise your gun rights in Colorado.
 Therefore, be sure and have a Colorado criminal attorney examine the peculiarities of your case before taking the risk of possessing a firearm if you believe you may be ineligible.
 Do not rely on general information such as that contained on this website.
 Many factors that you might consider unimportant can be the difference between a serious felony conviction under Colorado law or federal law, and you need a trained Colorado lawyer to advise you on your gun rights or firearm rights.
 Also, Colorado has laws governing the use of firearms.
 See our Prohibited Use of Weapons page for an important example.

-Contact the O'Malley Law Office today at 303-731-0719 and have one of our full-time criminal defense lawyers protect your valuable gun rights in Colorado.
+Contact O'Malley and Sawyer, LLC today at 303-731-0719 and have one of our full-time criminal defense lawyers protect your valuable gun rights in Colorado.
 We value your gun rights as an American and as a Coloradoan.
-We support the National Rifle Association's (NRA) efforts to protect your gun rights.
-Don't let the government hinder your right to protect your family and country.
+We support the National Rifle Association’s (NRA) efforts to protect your gun rights.
+Don’t let the government hinder your right to protect your family and country.

 *There are many interpretations of the term “conviction,” and your specific situation deserves an in-depth study, which may impact whether you are prohibited from possessing a firearm in Colorado.
 For example, a deferred judgment and sentence may be viewed by some Colorado or federal jurisdictions as a conviction, and in others, not a conviction.
 Know and protect your Colorado gun rights by contacting us today.